-[122.
-Drainage and Irrigation.
+122. Drainage and Irrigation.
 Second term.
 Credit two hours.
 Alternates with course 121.
-Professors ROBB and McCURDY.]
-Not given in 1941-42.
+Lecture, T 10.
+Dairy Industry Building 119.
+Field work, W 1.40-4.
+Dairy Industry Building 120.
+Professors ROBB and McCurdy.

 A course covering the principles and practice of drainage and irrigation; laying out drainage for farm lands, golf courses, gardens, and roads; a study of irrigation systems for humid climates; pumping plants for drainage, irrigation, and water supply.
-One two-day excursion to drainage projects near Ithaca is taken sometime in May, Laboratory fee, \$1.
+One two-day excursion to drainage projects near Ithaca is taken sometime in May.
+Laboratory fee, \$1.